Purdue-CS193/homework-0-Samarth217/index.md

 #Samarth Shekhar's First CS193 Homework

-- I like that the class is smaller so students can get more personal help
+- I like that the class is smaller so students can get more personal help.
 - I like the students in the class.
 It has a lot of my friends.

 # Header 1